Counselling for Extreme Anxiety

 This is completely normal and something that all human beings experience from time to time, when faced with situations that are difficult or threatening.

-The word is often used to cover a broad range of experiences and is linked with emotions such as fear and worry.
+ANXIETY the word is often used to cover a broad range of experiences and is linked with emotions such as fear and worry.
 In fact, ‘fear’ and ‘anxiety’ are almost interchangeable terms.

 This can at times be a helpful emotion, as it can help you to prepare for events ahead as well as improving your performance.
 However, anxiety can become so severe and intense at times that it becomes debilitating and starts to restrict daily routine and life as a whole.
 In essence, at this point, what you experience has got out of proportion and you end up feeling much more anxious than you would expect someone else to be in your circumstances.
 At this point, you can be said to be suffering from an anxiety disorder.
 There are many different anxiety disorders (phobias, Obsessive Compulsive Disorder – OCD – panic attacks, etc) that all have anxiety symptoms at their core.